Contents of this article

 Feet to Floor Review: Volume 3

-Volume 3 of the Feet to Floor series is the most specific to BJJ.
-It discusses ways to attack directly after your guard pull, countering guard pulls, and takedown counters..
+Feet to Floor Volume 3 is the most specific to BJJ.
+It discusses ways to attack directly after your guard pull, countering guard pulls, and takedown counters.

 Pulling Guard directly into Attacks